Thakur College of Engineering and Technology

 Thakur College of Engineering and Technology is an engineering college in Mumbai, India.
 It is located in Thakur village locality in Kandivali East, a post suburb of Mumbai, founded by the Thakur Education Group in 2001 by V.K.
 Singh.
 TCET is accredited by All India Council for Technical Education (AICTE) and the Directorate of Technical Education (DTE) of the government of Maharashtra, India.
 This college is affiliated to the University of Mumbai.
 The National Assessment and Accreditation Council (NAAC) awarded an "A" grade to the college among various engineering colleges.
 TCET is famous for its infrastructure and possesses advanced facilities like the IITB Remote Center and Cloud Computing Labs.
 Recently, TCET secured position in top 200 engineering institutes in India with 193rd rank in NIRF India Rankings 2019.

-Academic departments
+Academic Departments

-The institute has the following departments:
+The Institute Has The Following Departments: